ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 Once the raw files are obtained, the data must often be converted to `.csv` format by the Node Manager.
 There are several ways this can be done, depending on the manufacturer.

 **For Innovasea**

+- `convert - Fathom (vdat) Export - VRL to CSV` Nodebook <a name="convertToCSV"></a>
+    - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV. **Please consult the OTN Data Team for the latest and OS specific `vdat` executable version.**
+    - Instructions for this Nodebook are below

+- Fathom Connect App
+    - Choose "export data"
+    - Select the relevant files and import into the Fathom Connect application
+    - Export **all data types**, and choose the location you want to save the files

 - VUE  (Obsolete, prefer Fathom Connect unless receiver unsupported)
     - Open a new `database`
     - Import all the `VRL` files provided